- Wondering what to do with that old abandoned factory on Main Street?

 It is the intent of MRDA to assist with projects that cannot be accomplished by the private sector development community acting alone.

-MRDA provides two programs to assist communities:
+MRDA provides several programs to assist communities:

 The goals of these programs are to: